proper-testing/proper-testing.github.io/pages_src/FAQ.md

 something that comes very handy when wanting specific list generators.

 <h2 class="question" markdown="1">
-I am writing some recursive generators but I am phasing some problems.
+I am writing some recursive generators but I am facing some problems.
 I am wondering, what is the PropEr way to deal with recursive types?
 </h2>